metmets/coordinates-to-LotATC-JSONdrawing/README.md

 ![enter image description here](https://github.com/metmets/coordinates-to-LotATC-JSONdrawing/blob/main/img/3.gif?raw=true)

 And that's it.

-I'm very new to programming so if you think that my code is crap then you're most ~~likely~~ completely right.
-At least it works (at least i really really hope).

 # Limitations
 Currently the coordinates in the drawing cannot cross the equator nor the prime meridian.
 As there aren't any dcs maps that cross them I don't see this as a big issue.